 13. Iaw REF A, the MDA will be described as 'active / inactive' when referencing its published NOTAM activity.
-The MDA will be described as 'hot/ cold' when it is / is not actively being used by PTR or RAFAT for EGD324 only.
+The MDA will be described as 'hot/ cold' when it is / is not actively being used by PTR.
+Equally when RAFAT is actively using EGD324 the MDA will be described at 'hot'.
 The local TopSky overlay is to be selected by the WAD / MRH Radar Sup/ATCO IC when the MDA is 'hot' and de-selected once 'cold'.